Deltares/Wflow.jl/docs/src/user_guide/install.md

 ### Check installation of wflow

-Finally, go back the Julia REPL and try to load wflow:
+Finally, go back to the Julia REPL and try to load wflow:

 ```julia-repl
 julia> using Wflow